“Nothing seems more important to me at the moment than the strange goings-on in this house.”

 “I can’t take my mind off this bullet.”

 Yesterday, somebody found a silver bullet outside Collinwood, and now Quentin’s taking it super personally.
 As a Werewolf-American, naturally he’s sensitive to displays of lycanphobic sentiment.
-Trying to explain that anybody could be killed by a silver bullet and that all lives matter is not at all reassuring.
+Trying to explain that anybody could be killed by a silver bullet is not at all reassuring.

 Continue reading Episode 768: Number One with a Bullet